 A preservative in disguise?.
 Credit: Chris Young / www.realbreadcampaign.org / Canva CC-BY-SA-4.0

-Real Bread Campaign research published this Sourdough September reveals that some of the UK’s largest industrial dough fabricators may be using the preservative propionic acid (aka E280) but not declaring it as such on ingredients lists.
+Real Bread Campaign research published this Sourdough September reveals that some of the UK’s largest industrial dough fabricators may be adding propionic acid to some products but not naming it as such on ingredients lists.

 The Campaign looked at wrapped loaves manufactured for the UK’s 10 largest supermarket chains and by some of the highest-profile brands.
 The research found ‘fermented wheat flour’ listed in one or more products sold in the name of: